shakahl/alpinelinux.org-alpine-cloud-tiny-cloud/README.md

 This is designed to do the minimal amount of work required to bootstrap an EC2 instance based on the local settings assigned at boot time as well as the user's configured settings.
-This is in-concept similar to [cloud-init](https://cloudinit.readthedocs.io/en/latest/) but trades features and cloud platform support for small size and limited external dependencies.
+This is, in-concept, similar to [cloud-init](https://cloudinit.readthedocs.io/en/latest/) but trades features and cloud platform support for small size and limited external dependencies.